hwanglab/rnaseq_workshop/07_deseq2_visualization.md

 ### All in one with DESeq()
 * estimating size factors and dispersions
-* negative bionomial distribution model to fit
+* negative binomial distribution model to fit
 * wald test (Note that the function uses the estimated standard error of a log2 fold change (lfcSE) to test if it is equal to zero).

 Open DESeq2 report file or we will analyze this via heatmap below.

-### Hierachical Clustering
+### Hierarchical Clustering
 * Computes a distance between each pair of sample
-* Perform hierachical clustering
+* Perform hierarchical clustering

 ### PCA Plot
 Principal Component Analysis (PCA) is a method of dimensionality reduction/feature extraction that transforms the data from a d-dimensional space into a new coordinate system of dimension p, where p<=d.